 - 203.01 Competence in the use and handling of pesticides shall be determined by written examination.
-The examination shall include but not be limited to pesticide safety, handling, storage, disposal, transportation and applicable state and federal laws and regulations. - 203.02 Examination Dates and Locations Examination dates and locations shall be specified by the Bureau.
+The examination shall include but not be limited to pesticide safety, handling, storage, disposal, transportation and applicable state and federal laws and regulations. - 203.02 Examination Dates and Locations Examination dates and locations shall be specified by the Bureau. - Source: Miss.
+Code Ann. §69-23-9.

-After all requirements have been met by the applicant, said applicant will then be issued a pesticide dealer license by the Bureau.
+- After all requirements have been met by the applicant, said applicant will then be issued a pesticide dealer license by the Bureau. - Source: Miss.
+Code Ann. §69-23-9.

 - 205.01 Licensed pesticide dealers shall keep complete and accurate records of all transactions involving Restricted Use Pesticides.
 Records shall include information pertaining to the sale of all Restricted Use Pesticides including: - 1.
-Date of sale: - 2.
-Dates received; - 3.
-Name and address of certified applicator or authorized purchase agent purchasing the pesticide product; - 4.
-Certification number, expiration date, and certification category of the applicator; - 5.
+Date of sale; - 2.
+Dates Received; - 3.
+Name and address of licensed applicator or authorized purchase agent purchasing the pesticide product; - 4.
+Certification number of the applicator; - 5.
 Brand name and EPA registration number of each product sold; - 6.
-Size and number of containers of each product sold; - 7.
-Quantities returned to the formulator or manufacturer with an invoice, receipt, or similar document of proof. - 8.
-Quantities lost due to theft, spillage, or other reasons.
-In cases where Restricted Use Pesticides are stolen, the Bureau shall be notified immediately upon discovery of the theft. - 205.02 The information listed shall be recorded at the time of sale and may be incorporated into billing invoices or other business transaction records. - 205.03 All required information shall be retained for a period of two (2) years in a manner that is readily accessible by authorized Bureau representatives.
+Size and number of containers of each product sold; and - 7.
+Quantities returned to the formulator or manufacturer with an invoice, receipt or similar document of a proof; - 8.
+Quantities lost due to theft, spillage or other reasons.
+In cases where Restricted Use Pesticides are stolen the Bureau shall be notified immediately upon discovery of theft. - 205.02 The information listed shall be recorded at the time of sale and may be incorporated into billing invoices or other business transaction records. - 205.03 All required information shall be retained for a period of two (2) years in a manner that is readily accessible by authorized Bureau representatives.